Mission Delhi – Ramesh Giri, Old Delhi

 Ramesh Giri cohabits with his artificial jewellery.

 “I know the secrets of these shining stones,” he mutters mysteriously.
-Sitting on a north Delhi footpath, Mr Giri pulls up his right pant leg.
+Sitting on an Old Delhi street-side, Mr Giri pulls up his right pant leg.
 His ankles are literally bandaged in glass beads and chains, including strings of plastic sequins.
 He now dramatically lifts up the left pant leg.
 Similarly decked.

 Introducing himself as a “paidayeshi Dilli walla (those born in Delhi),” he explains that the jewels “help keep me in harmony with my life,” mumbling calmly, oblivious to the chaos of the street life, as if he is sitting by a cafe’s window-side table.
 His back is plopped up against a gunny sack “stuffed with things that I need for my day-to-day living.